 You may have whiplash, a concussion or a back injury

 The pain you feel after a car accident is real and it’s important to take your pain seriously right from the start.
 Sore muscles or joints could be a sign of a serious injury sustained in your motor vehicle accident.
 If you don’t have your injury diagnosed and treated in a timely manner, your health and well-being could be at risk.

-We get it at Tracey & Fox and we want to help.
+We get it at Tracey Fox King & Walters and we want to help.
 Our tough, Texas car accident attorneys have dedicated our careers to helping injury victims just like you.
 We take our jobs seriously because we know the stakes are so high.
 We want to meet with you and learn more about exactly what happened to you.

 Where does it hurt after your accident?